devestracy/CCM101-tdeves/Laboratory-01-Welcome-to-Cloud/README.md

 ## Mission Overview

-This laboratory activity helped me understand how to use a cloud-based Linux environment through KillerCoda Playground.
-I learned basic Linux commands and how to check important system information.
-I also practiced creating, organizing, and managing files and folders using the terminal.
-The activity helped me become more familiar with GitHub and how it can be used to create a Cloud Computing portfolio.
-Overall, this experience improved my practical skills and gave me a better understanding of cloud computing and Linux.
+I gained a better understanding of cloud computing and Linux through this laboratory activity.
+Using the KillerCoda Playground, I was able to experience working in a cloud-based Linux environment and practice using basic Linux commands.
+I also learned how to check important system information and create, organize, and manage files and folders through the terminal.
+In addition, I became more familiar with GitHub and how it can be used to build and organize a Cloud Computing portfolio.
+Overall, the activity gave me hands-on experience and helped improve my practical skills and confidence in using Linux and cloud-based tools.

 ## Objectives